erwintobing15/iKuliah/README.md

 </p>

-> iKuliah is a simple android app to save university course credits and grade and calculate GPA.
-This is a first android app that I built to complete one my university assignment.
+> iKuliah is a simple android app to save university course credits, grades and calculate GPA.
+This is the first android app that I built to complete one of my university assignments.
 This app is built using java and android studio.

 ## Screenshoot
 <table>